Home Contact Links Bookmark this site

 What about UFOs?

-There is also www.ufoskeptic.org for another scientific perspective.
+See also ufoskeptic.org for another scientific perspective.

 You seem to suggest that the mainstream ignores plasma physics?